dxos/gravity/docs/content/qa/index.md

   - [ ] Open invite dialog

 ## Gravity
+* point of clarity - we are testing the scenarios and underlying models, not the task list app specifically
 - [ ] Multiuser tests for Task List app
   - [ ] Invitation flow
   - [ ] Cross-user functions